abhinavchdhry/abhinavchdhry.github.io/_posts/2017-06-28-experiment-on-fake-news-classification.markdown

 ### Types of Fake News
 Not all new misleading news articles are created with the same purpose.
 The following are the major categories
-* Fake news or hoax: Websites that post articles with the purpose of intentionally deceiving readers, possibly mimicking existing real news websites. e.g. RealNewsRightNow.com, ABCnews.com.co
+* <b>Fake news or hoax</b>: Websites that post articles with the purpose of intentionally deceiving readers, possibly mimicking existing real news websites. e.g. RealNewsRightNow.com, ABCnews.com.co
-* Satire/parody: Websites intended to be funny with no direct intention of deceiving readers but may still lead to spread of misinformation. e.g. TheOnion.com,
+* <b>Satire/parody</b>: Websites intended to be funny with no direct intention of deceiving readers but may still lead to spread of misinformation. e.g. TheOnion.com,
-* Bias/conspiracy theories: Websites consisting of a mix of biased opinions and made up conspiracy theories.
+* <b>Bias/conspiracy theories</b>: Websites consisting of a mix of biased opinions and made up conspiracy theories.

 We speculate that the content in these websites differ distinctively from genuine news sources in their style of writing and choice of words.
 We believe that a machine learning model should be able to accurately model this difference based solely on the text of the articles.
 For the purpose of this paper, we have classified news articles belonging to any of the 3 categories above as “Fake” since our primary goal is only to red-flag an article if it is not deemed genuine and truthful.

 ### The Data
-In order to assess the performance/reliability of a machine learning system in identifying fake news, hoaxes and satire from genuine news articles, a robust dataset of news articles is a prerequisite and building this dataset is no trivial task.
+In order to assess the performance/reliability of an intelligent learning system in identifying fake news, hoaxes and satire from genuine news articles, a robust dataset of news articles is needed and building this dataset is no trivial task.
 We expect that the data to satisfy the following requirements:
-Topic diversity: Having news articles from a plethora of categories such as politics, business, sports, entertainment, etc increases the generalization capability of our trained model.
-We try to maintain a balanced topic distribution as far as possible but this is not easy due to the political bias of most fake news sites.
+* <b>Topic diversity</b>: Having news articles from a plethora of categories such as politics, business, sports, entertainment, etc increases the generalization capability of our trained model.
+We try to maintain a balanced topic distribution as far as possible but this is not easy due to the political bias of most fake news websites.
-Source diversity: Different news websites and sources have different styles of writing, preference of word usage, etc. To factor in such differences in our model, articles need to be scraped from a variety of different sources.
+* <b>Source diversity</b>: Different news websites and sources have different styles of writing, preference of word usage, etc. To factor in such differences in our model, articles need to be scraped from a variety of different sources.
 Good class distribution: The class distribution should ideally be balanced, i.e. roughly equal number of instances for Fake and Real classes.

 For articles categorized as fake news, hoaxes and satire, the data was gathered by scraping the following websites: